Ducknaro/-Informatics-Coding-and-CyberSecurity-/README.md

 ## Table of Contents

+- In the IT General Porpouse forlder you can find links to Ebooks, Links, YouTube Videos related to all the macro areas of IT except for the areas listed down there;
-- In the IT Security folder you can find links to Ebooks, Links, YouTube Videos
+- In the IT Security folder you can find links to Ebooks, Links, YouTube Videos;
-- In the Programming folder you can find Ebooks, Links, YouTube Videos for the most important programming language
+- In the Programming folder you can find Ebooks, Links, YouTube Videos for the most important programming language;